 - Restart your server and open the game client back up.
 You should now have the options to play with mods in your world.

 Please Note: The above installation guide will work on servers hosted locally on your own PC.
 If you are struggling to upload mods, I would suggest renting a server via a dedicated 7 days to die server host.
-Hosting companies deal with all the technical side of server management and can add mods for you free of charge.
+Hosting companies deal with all the technical sides of server management and can add mods for you free of charge.
 Check out my official “choosing a server hosting provider” guide for more information.

 My Hosting Review Process: